A robust BFGS algorithm for unconstrained nonlinear optimization problems: The robust BFGS Method

 for all $x, y \in {\cal M}$. \item[2.]
 There are positive numbers $\delta>0$, $1>m >0$, $M>1$, and a neighborhood of $\bar{x}$, defined by ${\cal N}(\bar{x})=\{x: f({x})-f(\bar{x}) \le \delta \}$, such that for all $x \in {\cal N}(\bar{x})$ and for all $z \in \R^n$,

 \item[3.]
 There is a positive number $L >0$ such that for all $x \in {\cal N}(\bar{x})$,

-\end{itemize} Assumption 1 is required when we use the Zoutendijk theorem to establish the global convergence for the modified BFGS algorithm.
-Assumption 2 indicates that for all $x \in {\cal N}(\bar{x})$, a strong second order sufficient condition holds, i.e., there is a unique minimum in the neighborhood ${\cal N}(\bar{x})$, which will be used to prove the global and superlinear convergence. $m$ and $M$ are also used to choose the coefficient of the convex combination.
-Assumption 3 will be needed only for the proof of the superlinear convergence.
-The $L$ in (\ref{function}) may be different from the $L$ in (\ref{Matrix}).
-But we can always choose the largest value of $L$ so that (\ref{function}) and (\ref{Matrix}) will hold for the same $L$, which will simplify our notation.
+\end{itemize} All these assumptions are standard for proving global and superlinear convergence for the BFGS algorithm (and similarly for the robust BFGS algorithm).
+Assumption 1 \cite[(3.13)]{nocedal99} is required when we use the Zoutendijk theorem to establish the global convergence for the robust BFGS algorithm.
+Assumption 2 \cite[Assumption 8.1]{nocedal99} indicates that for all $x \in {\cal N}(\bar{x})$, a strong second order sufficient condition holds, i.e., there is a unique minimum in the neighborhood ${\cal N}(\bar{x})$, which will be used to prove the global\footnote{We say an algorithm is globally convergent if the convergence does not depend on the selection of the initial point.} and superlinear convergence.
+The real number of $m$ and $M$ are also used to choose the coefficient of the convex combination (see Eq.
+(16) and the discussion about the selection of $\gamma_k$).
+Assumption 3 \cite[Assumption 8.2]{nocedal99} will be needed only for the proof of the superlinear convergence.
+The parameter $L$ in (\ref{function}) may be different from the parameter $L$ in (\ref{Matrix}).
+But we can always choose the largest value of $L$ so that (\ref{function}) and (\ref{Matrix}) will hold for the same $L$, which will simplify our notation and proof.
+It is worthwhile to point out that all functions which have isolated local minimums and smooth enough will be in the class that satisfies these assumptions.

 For most optimization algorithms, the search for the minimizer of (\ref{obj}) is carried out by using

 where $\alpha_k$ is the step size, and $d_k$ is the search direction.
 For Newton's method, the search direction $d_k$ is defined by